-You may see name-brand snacks on the shelves for a lower price than you would at your neighborhood grocery store.
-But the Walmart brand, Great Value, is usually even cheaper, and typically, it’s a better deal all around.
+You may see name-brand snacks on the shelves for a lower price than you would elsewhere.
+But the Walmart brand, Great Value, is usually even cheaper; typically, it’s a better deal all around.

 Next: A cautionary tale on healthy habits

 Compare prices before buying vitamins at Walmart, especially gummies like Vitafusion MultiVites.
-Amazon often beats Walmart in cost and variety — plus, you can have them delivered to your door.
+Amazon often beats Walmart in cost and variety.

 Next: Two foods for the price of one